DynamicDevices/CheerTunes/README.md

 - The next time you connect to the Spotify Web API the cached authentication token will be used and it will all "just work"(tm)

+## Running It!

+Then tweet something like the example above, you will see an MQTT message received with the Spotify URI and it should play.

+**NOTE**: The script does not currently automatically start playing tunes on your Spotify account as that could be very irritating.

+          You must **first** already be playing some tune on either the local system or some other Spotify device and playback will switch to the new UID